 (19:8) Moses repeats what the Lord told him and they jumped all over it!
 “We will do everything the Lord has said.”

 UP HE GOES

-(19:11-12) Moses tells the Lord how excited they were!
-The Lord tells Moses, “I’m going down there in a bunch of clouds to hang with you so they can see how cool I think you are.
-But, if they try to approach me for selfies I’ll kill the lot of them!
+(19:11-12) Moses told the Lord how excited they were!
+The Lord told Moses, “I’m going down there in a bunch of clouds to hang with you so they can see how cool I think you are.
+But if they try to approach me for selfies, I’ll kill the lot of them!
 Got it?”

 DOWN HE GOES

-(19:14-19) Moses told them to clean up and don’t have sex (okay?!).
+(19:14-19) Moses told them to clean up and not have sex (okay?!).
 Then everything explodes!
-Thunder, lightening, thick clouds and a really loud, ear drum bursting trumpet blast for good measure.
+Thunder, lightning, thick clouds, and a really loud, ear-drum-bursting trumpet blast for good measure.
 Even the mountain trembled.
 People were screaming and crying and scattering all over the place!
 It probably wasn’t the reaction God anticipated.
 So, he called Moses back.

 UP HE GOES

 (19:21-24) Before Moses unpacked his gear, the Lord said to him, “Go back down and keep them in line.”